 The 'context' describes the circumstances that form the setting in which the 'topic' should be evaluated.
 CIMI describes context types that contain the appropriate attributes to describe the required information for the given context.
 The number of context types will change as CIMI progresses.
-Currently the allowable context types are listed here.
+Currently the allowable context types are EventContext, ActionContext, and FindingContext.
+ActionContext has subtypes with examples including RequestContext, OrderContext and PerformanceContext.
+FindingContext has subtypes with examples such as PresenceContext, AbsenceContext, and GoalContext.

-- ActionContext

-- RequestContext

-- OrderContext

-- PerformanceContext

-- FindingContext

-- · PresenceContext

-- AbsenceContext

-- GoalContext